jkuatdsc/dsc-mailer/README.md

-> the mailer module contains a sendmail function that expects five parameters
+> the mailer module contains a send_mail function that expects five parameters